MRSA Fast Facts

 Most of these infections can be treated without antibiotics.

-Twenty-five to thirty percent of the population is colonized with staph, and less than 2% is colonized with MRSA.
+Twenty-five to thirty percent of the population is colonized with staph, and less than two percent is colonized with MRSA.
 Colonized means bacteria is present but doesn't cause infection.

 Types of MRSA Infections: (Source: JAMA)